Worried that what you’re eating might be causing your dandruff? Find out the truth with our guide.

 WHAT IS DANDRUFF?

-A microscopic fungus called malassezia lives on all of our heads.
+A microscopic fungus called Malassezia globosa lives on all of our heads.
 This yeast- a single-celled fungus - doesn’t do any harm, surviving off the natural oils present on our scalp and leaving oleic acid as a by-product.

 Unfortunately, many of us are sensitive to oleic acid.
-Malassezia’s by-product can irritate the skin, leading to the body fighting back by increasing skin cell turnover.
+Malassezia globosa’s by-product can irritate the skin, leading to the body fighting back by increasing skin cell turnover.